How can Germany better protect its synagogues? | DW | 11.10.2019

 At a press conference in Halle, German Interior Minister Horst Seehofer announced better protection for Jewish institutions throughout Germany, with immediate and permanent effect.

-However, the synagogues would also need to be better protected structurally, in addition to having security personnel present.
+However, the synagogues will also need to be better protected structurally, in addition to having security personnel present.

 "This government will do everything so that Jews in our country can live without threat and without fear," promised Seehofer, adding that he wants to add hundreds of jobs in the Federal Office for the Protection of the Constitution and the Federal Criminal Police.